tendenci/tendenci/THEMING.md

 `{% block content_classes %}` - **Default.html only**.
 This block should be placed inside the class of the main content area.
 This is used on full-width pages like `/events/month/` or `/dashboard/` to ensure the width is overridden.

-`{% block body %}` - **Default.html only**.
+`{% block content %}` - **Default.html only**.
 This block will be populated with the content from Tendenci, like a page, article, or job.
 This block should be included, but empty.

 `{% block sidebar %}` - **Default.html only**.
 This block should be wrapped around any sidebar content that is not intended to be displayed on wide pages like `/events/month/` or `/dashboard/`.
 Any content within this block will be removed from the page for those wide pages.